jinghuazhao/software-notes/NGS.md

 # Benchmarks and pipelines

+## Review

+Pabinger S, et al. (2013).
+A survey of tools for variant analysis of next-generation genome sequencing data. *Brief Bioinformatics* 15(2):256-278.

 ## Case studies

 Lagana A, et al. (2018).
 Precision medicine for relapsed multiple myeloma on the basis of an integrative multiomics approach. *JCO Prec Oncol.* Data Suppl,